kumbulanit/t-sql/tech company/untitled/Module 4 - Querying Multiple Tables/Module4_Exercise_Answers.md

 INNER JOIN EmployeeProjects ep ON e.EmployeeID = ep.EmployeeID
 INNER JOIN Projects p ON ep.ProjectID = p.ProjectID
 WHERE e.IsActive = 1
-  AND p.IsActive = 'In Progress'
+  AND p.Status = 'In Progress'
   AND ep.HoursAllocated > 0
 ORDER BY
     CASE